-It is no secret that Google has gone through many changes in the last 3 years, most notably they launched Panda and Penguin algorithm changes in 2011.
+The quality of your content is more important than ever.
+It is no secret that Google has gone through many changes in the last several years, most notably they launched Panda and Penguin algorithm changes that started in 2011.
 Panda was first released by Google in February 2011 to help filter the search results of spammy content tactics such as keyword stuffing.
 The end result was Google significantly dropped the rankings of what they determined “low-quality sites” or sites with “thin content” and replaced them with websites that were full of higher quality content and websites that did not do a large amount of advertising.

 A good way to check your current SEO is too make sure the quality of your content is up to snuff.
 A great way too check your quality of content is through copyscape.
 This tool will review your website to make sure that the content is not duplicated from another website, if you currently have duplicate content you are asking to get your website penalized by the search engines.